 We stayed to the end, and got a photo with Diego Fontclara, the organiser.

-Steph and Tina were starving, and wanted to go straight to dinner.
+Tina was starving, and wanted to go straight to dinner.
 I didn’t feel very hungry at the time, so we compromised on dropping our stuff at home first, then going to an Italian restaurant that our very own Diego recommended: Broccolino.
 The proprietor took very good care of us.

 Despite my protestations of not being too hungry, I polished off a town-sized portion of the most wonderful lasagne.